How many articles have you read recently about the “conversion funnel”?

 And the more users you move through each stage of your funnel, the more of them will ultimately become your customers.

-6. Consider creating additional offers
+6. Consider creating additional offers to your sales conversion funnel

 As I mentioned above, a sales funnel has holes at every level.
 This is unavoidable and in some cases, will filter out unqualified leads.